ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Surveillance is the observation or monitoring of an individual's communications or activities.
 Surveillance can be conducted by observers or eavesdroppers at any point along the communications path.

 GNAP assumes the TLS protection used throughout the spec is intact.
 Without the protection of TLS, there are many points throughout the use of GNAP that would lead to possible surveillance.
+Even with the proper use of TLS, surveillance could occur by several parties throughout the protocol.

 ### Surveillance by the Client

 The purpose of GNAP is to authorize clients to be able to access information on behalf of a user.
 So while it is expected that the client may be aware of the user's identity as well as data being fetched for that user, in some cases the extent of the client may be beyond what the user is aware of.
 For example, a client may be implemented as multiple distinct pieces of software, such as a logging service or a mobile app that reports usage data to an external backend service.
+Each of these pieces could gain information about the user without the user being aware of this action.

 ### Surveillance by the Authorization Server